JenishPatel08/ztna-simulation-lab/README.md

 - Included: Firewall rule screenshots, SSH attempts, IP configuration, and `nmap` results
 - Screenshots show access being enforced based on identity (IP)

-## 🧠 What You Learn

-- How Zero Trust architecture works in practice
-- How to build secure micro-networks using pfSense
-- How to simulate internal and external threats using free tools